0xJonaseb11/stone.proof.3.0/README.md

 ## Features
 - Scaffold-eth2 tool
 - Oppenzeppelin secure contracts
-- hardhat tool
+- Hardhat tool
 - Modern wallet integration
-- enahnced testing
+- Enahnced testing
+- Sleek User Interface
-- seamless interaction with dApp
+- Seamless interaction with dApp

 ## Problem Statement
 <div>
-In an industry often plagued by issues such as fraud, lack of traceability, and opaque supply chains, StoneProof addresses these challenges by introducing a reliable, secure, and transparent method for managing mineral assets.
-By integrating blockchain technology, StoneProof revolutionizes how minerals are tracked and certified, empowering businesses to build trust with their clients and stakeholders.
+In an industry often plagued by issues such as fraud, lack of traceability, and opaque supply chains, <b>stone.proof</b> addresses these challenges by introducing a reliable, secure, and transparent method for managing mineral assets.
+By integrating blockchain technology, <b>stone.proof</b> revolutionizes how minerals are tracked and certified, empowering businesses to build trust with their clients and stakeholders.
 </div>